Michael McDowell (politician): 2007 general election and resignation as party leader

 During the 2007 general election campaign, the Progressive Democrats erected posters bearing the slogan, "Left wing government?
 No thanks".
 This was an echo of their 2002 election campaign when they issued posters bearing the slogan; "One party government?
 No thanks" which then targeted Fianna Fáil.
 In 2007 their target was the Green Party.
 While McDowell was unveiling the poster during a press briefing in Ranelagh which was the site of his telegraph pole climb in the 2002 election; constituency opponent John Gormley of the Green party turned up to confront McDowell on the issue of an accompanying pamphlet which made misleading claims about the Green party.
 The ensuing exchange between them was dubbed the Rumble in Ranelagh by the media.
 During the 2007 RTÉ Television election debate, McDowell remarked on the state of the opposition parties: "I'm surrounded by the left, the hard-left and the left-overs."

 Although he had a high profile as party leader, Tánaiste and Minister for Justice, McDowell's vote dropped from 6,093 (18.8%) in the 2002 general election to 4,450 (13.2%) in the 2007 general election.
 He was beaten for the last seat in the Dublin South-East constituency by John Gormley by a margin of 304 votes.
 He was the first sitting Tánaiste to lose his seat, and his subsequent departure from politics makes him the "shortest-serving political-party leader in the history of the State".
 He stated that his time as a public representative was over.
 On 25 May 2007, McDowell resigned as leader of the Progressive Democrats and announced that he was quitting politics, immediately and without consultation with his party colleagues, after losing his seat in the Dublin South-East constituency in the general election, while the party fell from eight seats to two.

 The reaction of the press was divided:

 That McDowell's career in government as Tánaiste is over is partly of his own making as he courted controversy to such a fevered extent that he became the most unpopular political leader in the country.

 McDowell's reforms of the prison service, the Gardaí and immigration policy are a monument to his five years as Minister for Justice.

-The then Minister for Enterprise, Trade and Employment Micheál Martin, said he was sad to learn of his cabinet colleague's decision to resign.
+The Minister for Enterprise, Trade and Employment Micheál Martin, said he was sad to learn of his cabinet colleague's decision to resign.
 He said "he will be a significant loss" and called him a very formidable parliamentarian.